-Required to provide the following to PHC:
+Required to provide the following to Partnership:

-- Part 1.
-Hospitals must submit a report summarizing the number of palliative care consults per month for the measurement year July 1, 2024 June 30, 2025.
-Hospitals using PCQC can send a report including all consults in PCQC, not just PHC members.
-For hospitals not participating in PCQC, these entities must submit data from an alternative reporting method to be determined by the hospital. - Part 2.
-Rate of consults who have completed an Advance Care Directive or have a signed POLST to be included in the report described in Part 1: - Numerator: Anyone with an Advance Directive or POLST status in PCQC or inpatient EMR and on the palliative care service at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in PCQC or in the inpatient EMR and on the palliative care service, discharged alive from July 1, 2024 - June 30, 2025. - Part 3.
+- 1. Hospitals must submit a report summarizing the number of palliative care consults per month for the measurement year July 1, 2024 June 30, 2025 - 2.
+Rate of consults who have completed an Advance Care Directive or have a signed POLST to be included in the report described in Part 1: - Numerator: Anyone with an Advance Directive or POLST status in the hospital's inpatient EMR and on the palliative care service at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in the hospital's inpatient EMR and on the palliative care service, discharged alive from July 1, 2024 June 30, 2025. - Part 3.
 Submit Attestation form Appendix II showing inpatient palliative care capacity: at least two trained Licensed Clinician (RN, NP, or PA), and an arrangement for availability of either video or in-person consultation with a Palliative Care Physician